describo/describo.github.io/src/docs/profiles/associations.md

 }
 ```

-In this example we are definition two associations:
+In this example we are define two associations:

-1. In the first we are saying that `keywords` has a reverse association with `isKeywordOf`.
+1. In the first we are saying that `keywords` has an inverse association of `isKeywordOf`.
-2. In the second we are saying that `hasMember` has a reverse association with `isMemberOf`
+2. In the second we are saying that `hasMember` has an inverse association of `isMemberOf`

 In both cases we also define the propertyId - this is important so that the context can be
 automatically updated as associations are added.